-Temporary restricted zones may be imposed during survey and drilling activities.
-Extension of the restricted zone may pose a temporary restriction to fishery during the short period (daysmonths) the activities occur.
+As assessed in section 6.3.3, there will be three new platforms at the HALFDAN.
+The total area with new permanent restricted zones is 1.6 km2 for the new structures and 3.2 km2 for new pipelines.
+In addition, temporary restricted zones may be imposed during survey and drilling activities.
+Extension of the restricted zone may pose a temporary restriction to fishery during the short period (days-months) the activities occur.

-The landed catch for fishery in the area IVB (280,000 km2), where the TYRA project area is shown in section 5.14.
-The total area of the new permanent exclusion zone is expected to be up to 7 km2 around the new platforms and the total area of the new restricted zone is expected to be approximately 42 km2 for new pipelines (6.3.3) and These areas are small compared to the total fishing area (<0,003% and <0.02%, respectively)
+The landed catch for fishery in the area IVB (280,000 km2) is shown in section 5.14.
+The total area with new permanent restrictions is $1.6~\rm km^2$ for the new structures and $3.2~\rm km^2$ for new pipelines.
+This restricted area (4.8 km2) is very small compared to the total area (<0.01%)